crate/cratedb-guide/docs/solution/time-series/video.md

 ::::

-## CrateDB in Industrial Applications
+## CrateDB in industrial applications

 ::::{info-card}